Hugo Chávez: Death

-Maduro alleged that Chávez was poisoned or infected with a cancer virus by the U.S. government.
-A spokesman for the U.S State Department dismissed the claim as "absurd".
+Chávez was entombed in a marble sarcophagus at the Mountain Barracks in Caracas.
+His death triggered a constitutional requirement that a presidential election be called within 30 days.
+Maduro, Chavez's vice president, was elected president on 14 April 2013.

+Rumors surrounding Chávez's death

 After defecting from Venezuela, former bodyguard for Chávez, Leamsy Salazar, stated that he died in December 2012, months before his death was officially announced.
 In July 2018, former Attorney General Luisa Ortega Díaz also said that Chávez had actually died in December 2012 and the announcement of his death was delayed for political reasons.
 In an interview cited by Venezuelan daily El Nacional, the former Chávez supporter said that the Venezuelan president died on 28 December, but his closest allies decided to delay the announcement and never submitted the death certificate to the Office of the Attorney General.
 The supposed delay in announcing Chávez's death raised concerns that laws signed in his name during that period were forged for political purposes.

-His death triggered a constitutional requirement that a presidential election be called within 30 days.
-Maduro, Chavez's vice president, was elected president on 14 April 2013.

 Honors and awards

 Recognition

-The United States-based Time magazine included Chávez among their list of the world's 100 most influential people in 2005 and 2006, noting the spreading of his anti-globalization efforts and anti-US sentiment throughout Latin America.
-In a 2006 list compiled by the left wing British magazine New Statesman, he was voted 11th in the list of "Heroes of our time".
+The United States–based Time magazine included Chávez among their list of the world's 100 most influential people in 2005 and 2006, noting the spreading of his anti-globalization efforts and anti-US sentiment throughout Latin America.
+In a 2006 list compiled by the left-wing British magazine New Statesman, he was voted 11th in the list of "Heroes of our time".
 In 2010 the magazine included Chávez in its annual The World's 50 Most Influential Figures.
 His biographers Marcano and Tyszka believed that within only a few years of his presidency, he "had already earned his place in history as the president most loved and most despised by the Venezuelan people, the president who inspired the greatest zeal and the deepest revulsion at the same time".

-In the Belarusian capital Minsk a park was named after Chávez on 18 October 2014.
+In the Belarus's capital Minsk a park was named after Chávez on 18 October 2014.
 In addition in Al-Bireh and in Moscow, streets were also named after Chávez.